cucumber/docs/content/cucumber/reporting.md

   - dot-net
 ---

-Cucumber user reporter plugins to produce reports that contain information about what scenarios have passed or failed.
+Cucumber uses reporter plugins to produce reports that contain information about what scenarios have passed or failed.

 Some plugins are built-in, others have to be installed separately.
 You can also